particle-iot/docs/src/content/troubleshooting/faqs/orders/how-do-i-sign-up-for-or-log-into-the-wholesale-store.md

 After you complete this process, your Particle Account will be created, and then you can proceed with the Particle Wholesale Store Application process to continue to the next steps to create your Particle Wholesale Store Account.

-## Wholesale Store Application Process
+## Wholesale store application process

 From wholesale.particle.io, click “Sign Up.”
 On the next screen, you will be logged in with your Particle account.
 Then, please select the button marked “Apply Now” to select from the drop-down our 4 categories for Wholesale store accounts.